-Later in 1981, the “Country Calico Stitchery” shop went out of business.
-The next quilt show was held in June of 1983 in conjunction with Berryville Days.
-The Clarke County Extension Homemakers took on the project.
+In June 1983, the show was held in conjunction with Berryville Days.
+The Clarke County Extension Homemakers coordinated the show.

-In 1992, the Dollar Store arrived and took over the Legion Building.
-Fortunately, Joyce Jenkins, Principal of the Berryville Primary School, and the School Board came to the rescue.
-The 1992 quilt show was held in the multi-purpose room at the Berryville Primary School.
-Joyce Jenkins was gifted with a quilt signed by all the students and staff as a thank you for being such a great host.
+In 1992, the show had to find a new home due to Dollar General purchasing the American Legion building.
+Fortunately, Joyce Jenkins, principal of the Berryville Primary School, came to the rescue.
+The show was held in the multi-purpose room at the school.
+Ms. Jenkins was gifted with a quilt signed by all the students and staff as a thank you for being such a great host.

-In 1994, the quilt show held four classes that required pre-registration.
+The quilt show found its current home at the Clarke County Recreation Center in 1994.
+The larger facility allowed for antique furniture and plants to make the space more inviting as well as allowing space to display the Viewer’s Choice winner from the previous show.
+This is the year that a program was made to convey all that the show had to offer and list the quilts that were on display.
+In addition, there were four classes held, which required pre-registration.
 It also featured the Keepsake Quilters Traveling Exhibit, the D.G.
-Cooley Elementary School’s group quilts, the presentation of a mini-drama about a nineteenth century quilting group written by Joyce Knight, a local author, and ended with a fashion show of antique clothing followed by art wear of the 1990’s.
+Cooley Elementary School’s group quilts, the presentation of a mini drama about a nineteenth century quilting group written by local author, Joyce Knight, and a fashion show of antique clothing followed by art wear of the 1990’s.

-In 1995, the show was moved back to the month of April.
-Bill and Joyce Badanes, along with Henry Pyne, made three dozen road signs that attracted and directed viewers to the show.
-The 38 finished Template Challenge squares were displayed beside the completed and beautiful Blue Ridge Mountain Quilt.
-Over 2000 raffle tickets were sold during the months that followed, and in December of 1995, the winning ticket was drawn and the Blue Ridge Quilt was won by Kelly and Kenneth Unger, Jr. of Berryville.
+In April 1995, the show displayed 38 finished Template Challenge squares that were displayed beside the Blue Ridge Mountain Raffle Quilt.
+Over 2000 tickets for the raffle quilt were sold during the months that followed, and the winning ticket was drawn in December 1995.

-The 1996 Show featured Linda Poole’s quilt titled “The Greatest Moments in a Girl’s Life.”
-Bill Badanes built special racks to display both Linda Poole’s quilt and a huge quilt made for the Martinsburg production of the play, “Quilters”.
-Two classes were offered: Computer Designed Quilts and Beginner Scherenschinitte.
+The 1996 show featured Linda Poole’s quilt titled “The Greatest Moments in a Girl’s Life” as well as a huge quilt made for the Martinsburg production of the play “Quilters”.
+Two classes were offered: Computer Aided Design and Beginner Scherenschinitte.